sul-cidr/mime-hai-seminar-slides/slides.md

 :::
 * To allow us to experiment and work with these techniques and models, we have built a platform to support our development and to allow us to make this work accessible to Prof. Rau and to other researchers

-* the platform is what makes it possible for us to construct pipelines for processing and running inference against videos of theatrical performances
+* it's really the platform that makes it easy for us to construct pipelines for processing and running inference against videos of theatrical performances.

-* We can experiment with and evaluate different approaches and technologies, and we're also able to incorporate new developments as they arise, for example the shift from OpenPifPaf (the convolutional model) to the transformer-based PHALP model.
+* it's a place where we can experiment with and evaluate different approaches and technologies, and we're also able to incorporate new developments as they arise, for example the shift from OpenPifPaf (the convolutional model) to the transformer-based PHALP model.

-* Furthermore the platform allow us to interrogate and visualize the results using things like
+* Furthermore the platform allow us to interrogate the results using things like
   * similarity metrics
   * nearest neighbour search
   * clustering,